Bylaws of the Segmented Woodturners Corporation

 The Association shall have the following two classes of membership:

-Failure to stay current with dues owed will result in automatic revocation of membership 90 days after the due date.
+Failure to stay current with dues owed will result in automatic revocation of membership immediately after the due date.
 The Board may also vote to revoke the membership of any individual who does not abide by the website’s Terms and Conditions.
 The Board will notify the member of the decision and reasons for revocation.
 The member may appeal the revocation to the Board within 30 days.
 After the Board’s review of the appeal, the Board’s decision will be final.

 ARTICLE 5 – MEMBER PRIVACY